Oh Well (song): Chart performance

 The single's peak position on the UK Charts was No. 2 for two weeks in November 1969, spending a total of 16 weeks on the chart.
 In the Dutch Top 40, the song peaked at No. 1 and spent a total of 11 weeks in the top 40.
-It also reached the top 5 in Ireland, Norway, New Zealand, and France, as well as the top 10 in Germany and Switzerland.
+It also reached the top 5 in Ireland, Norway, and New Zealand, as well as the top 10 in Germany and Switzerland.

-"Oh Well" was a minor hit in the United States, where it reached No. 55, becoming Fleetwood Mac's first single to reach the Hot 100, as well as their only pre-Buckingham/Nicks song to earn this distinction.
-It did receive a lot of airplay on some FM album-oriented stations and its reputation has grown in the years since its release.
+"Oh Well" was a minor hit in the United States, where it debuted on Billboard's Bubbling Under chart in January 1970.
+That same month, the song entered the Billboard Hot 100 at number 81.
+The song eventually peaked at No. 55 and was Fleetwood Mac's first single to reach the Hot 100 as well as their only pre-Buckingham/Nicks song to earn this distinction.

 In Canada, the song reached No. 54.
-It was their second charting single after Albatross in March 1969.
+It was their second charting single after "Albatross" in March 1969.

 The single was also issued in Argentina, Brazil, India, Italy, Japan, Lebanon, Mexico (as "Ah Bueno"), Portugal and Spain (as "Muy Bien"), and South Africa and Venezuela (as "Oh Bien") on Reprise Records.
 Other countries included Greece on Warner Bros.
 Records and Malaysia on Jaguare Records.

 Legacy

-"Oh Well, Part 1" has been viewed by music critics as one of the early crossovers between blues rock and heavy metal, along with songs by bands such as Led Zeppelin.
-John Paul Jones drew inspiration from "Oh Well, Part 1" when composing the riff for "Black Dog".
-Both songs employ "call and response vocals and a syncopated ascending chromatic motif that finishes with a long sustained note."
+"Oh Well (Part 1)" has been viewed by music critics as one of the early crossovers between blues rock and heavy metal.
+The Led Zeppelin song "Black Dog" (1971) also features a call and response with a cappella vocals - Jimmy Page was inspired to structure the song like "Oh Well".
+John Brackett, a former professor from the University of Utah, notes that both songs employ "a syncopated ascending chromatic motif that finishes with a long sustained note."

+Upon its release in 1969, Peter Jones of Record Mirror said that the song seemed "a bit ponderous, despite some excellent moments".
+In 1972, Record World said the song "shows [the] group in its finest moment."
+The Guardian and Paste ranked "Oh Well, Part 1" number 21 and number 8 respectively on their lists of the 30 greatest Fleetwood Mac songs.
+Rolling Stone also ranked the song number nine on their list of the top 50 greatest Fleetwood Mac songs.